smauer/hacktoberfest-swag-list/README.md

 #### **Adobe**

 - **Swag**: T-Shirt, Swags
-- **Requirements**: Create five one or more Pull Requests on any of Adobe or Magento repositories.
+- **Requirements**: Create five or more Pull Requests on any of Adobe or Magento repositories.
 - **How to sign up**: There is no formal signup required.
 Create five PRs on either [Adobe](https://github.com/adobe) or [Magento](https://github.com/magento) repositories during the month of October.
 Adobe team will file an issue in November in [this repo](https://github.com/adobe/squashtoberfest) listing out qualifiying contributors' handles in the file with further instructions to get the swags.
 - **Notes**: See more on [official blog](https://community.magento.com/t5/Magento-DevBlog/Squashtoberfest-2019/ba-p/143694) and their [Squashtoberfest repo](https://opensource.adobe.com/squashtoberfest/)